brian-mann/rails-generators/readme.md

 rails g marionette:module MODULENAME [controllers]
 ```

 This will create a module_app file and initial directory with corresponding AppRoutes for the passed in controller actions.
 This will also automatically generate the controllers, views, and initial layout template.
+Use this command to scaffold out your initial app modules.

 Example: `rails g marionette:module Users list show` would create:

-* __/apps/users__
+* __/users__
 	* users_app.js.coffee
 	* __/list__
 		* list_controller.js.coffee